Down to the Bone (album)

-Down to the Bone is the eighth studio album by American heavy metal band Quiet Riot, released by Kamikaze in 1995.
+Down to the Bone is the eighth studio album by American glam metal band Quiet Riot, released by Kamikaze in 1995.
 It was recorded at Ocean Studios, Burbank Calif., The Track House, Van Nuys, Calif., and Paramount Studios, Hollywood, California.

 Background

 After Quiet Riot reformed in the early 1990s, the 1993 album Terrified was released, although it failed to become a commercial success.
 The band soon recorded their eighth studio album, Down to the Bone, which was produced by lead vocalist Kevin DuBrow, with executive producer Ron Sobol.
 Like Terrified, the album was not a commercial success, and initially sold approximately 20,000 copies.
 Released via Kamikaze Records, a label purposely set up to release the album, the idea was that if the album became a success then the label would sign other bands that DuBrow would produce.
 In a 2011 interview with Sobol for Spark Plug magazine, interviewer Hugh Asnen asked of his work within the music scene into the 1990s.
 Sobol stated "In the mid-nineties Kevin and I started a record label specifically to release the Quiet Riot album "Down To The Bone".
 If the record would've been a hit, we had plans to sign other bands.
 And Kevin would produce them.
 Ultimately, I was lucky I broke even.
 The album sold about 20,000 copies.
 We recorded on an inexpensive budget.
 And one place where we were naive with the overall project's budget was with the cover art."

 In relation to the album's artwork, Asnen noted "it was a great album cover.'"
 Sobol responded "Sure.
 But looking back, we spent way too much money on it.
 As far as the music, the style on the album was essentially Quiet Riot, but we chose to include a song written by another artist called "Pretty Pack 'O Lies".
 It was that grunge thing, kind of.
 Maybe Soundgarden.
 And not necessarily Nirvana, but taking on that "Lies" song, we were aware of those type bands.
 It was a good song, but I guess the time was passed for Quiet Riot, and only hardcore fans bought the album.
 There was a successful tour.
 But it was of smaller venues."
 Asnen noted "Well, personally, I loved the album when it came out.
 "Dig" and "Whatever It Takes" were great tracks.
 And it was always cool to see them performed live."
 Sobol replied "Those two songs were my favorites on the album!
 Kevin did a great job producing the album too.
 It was a great sounding record."